toneclone/n8n-nodes-toneclone/README.md

 ### Write with your persona (`resource = query`)

-- **Generate Content:** Produce text from a persona using an input prompt.
+- **Write with Your Persona:** Produce text from a persona using an input prompt.
   - *Persona* – Select or reference a persona ID.
-  - *Prompt* – Instruction or question for ToneClone.
+  - *Prompt* – Instruction or writing prompt for ToneClone.
-  - *Knowledge Card IDs* (optional) – Enrich the response with structured knowledge.
+  - *Knowledge Card IDs* (optional) – Enrich the prompt with stored knowledge.
-  - *Additional Options* (optional) – Control formality, reading level, and target length.

 ### Training (`resource = training`)

-- **Upload Text:** Provide raw text that will be converted to a `.txt` file and attached to a persona.
+- **Upload Text:** Provide raw text that will be used to train your persona's writing style
   - *Persona* – Target persona to train.
-  - *Content* – Text body.
+  - *Content* – Writing sample
-  - *Filename* – Saved as `<filename>.txt` if no extension is provided.
+  - *Filename* – A name for the writing sample

 - **Upload File:** Attach an existing binary file from the workflow input.
   - *Persona* – Target persona to train.